gvwilson/sdxpy/src/func/index.md

 but a handful of languages, such as R, are lazy.
 It's a bit more work,
-but it allows the function to inspect the expressions it has been called with and decide how to handle them.
+but it allows the function to inspect the expressions it has been called with and to decide how to handle them.

 </div>